 For the ultimate dental care routine, make sure you have all three pillars in place:

-- Brush twice a day for at least 2 minutes each time, using a soft-bristled brush in good repair, and make sure you do a thorough job.
+- Brush twice a day for at least 2 minutes each time, using a soft-bristled brush in good repair.

-- Floss your teeth at least once a day, but be careful about overdoing it, either in frequency or in aggressiveness.
+- Floss your teeth once a day, but be careful about overdoing it.
+Be gentle, but thorough.

-- Visit the dentist once every 6 months for a routine cleaning and examination.
+- Visit the dentist once every six months for a routine cleaning and examination.